 I added, Settings, File Explorer, Downloads, and Personal folder.
 Now the bottom of my Start Menu looks like this.

 Tip 3: Time Estimates for Windows Updates

 It’s late and you are about to call it a night, you look in your tray to see what time it is and notice the update icon in your task tray that indicates Windows has an update to apply.

 You start to think to yourself, I wonder how long is this going to take?.
 Luckily you now no longer have to guess, Windows 11 guesses for you.
 Click the power icon and you are prompted with estimates as to how long Windows should take to apply the updates and restart or shutdown.

 Let’s just hope it never says ‘5 seconds remaining’

 The Search user interface has been revamped also.
 You can click the

 Windows Key + S or the magnifying glass on the Taskbar to open it.

-However, if you hover over the magnifying glass glass you we get a smaller window.
+However, if you hover over the magnifying glass you will get a smaller window.

-This window has a text box to enter you search terms and the most 3 recent applications or searches you performed.
+This window has a text box to enter your search terms and the most three recent applications or searches you performed.